Broker Check

 Some of the ways we may differ from other firms:

-• Our solid menu of Gold Medal Services which includes a comprehensive review of your tax reduction strategies, estate plans, investment plans, retirement plans, and protection plans
+• Our broad menu of Gold Medal Services which includes a comprehensive review of your tax reduction strategies, estate plans, investment plans, retirement plans, and protection plans

 • Our regularly-scheduled meetings with clients to update your specific plans and discuss your personal situation